o11899nine/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Web-based Rock Paper Scissors game for The Odin Project
+Web-based Rock Paper Scissors game for The Odin Project.
+Written in HTML, CSS and JavaScript.